muhamza/Distributed-File-System/README.md

 **Setting up the files on your Desktop:**
 **Note:** _Please read the **Help Document** for a pictorial help and explanation, for setting up the files._
+          _Also, read the architecture details for a better understanding of the two processes (Client and Server) and how they work._

 1. Create a text file ‘server’ on your Desktop and save the Server Code in that file.
 2. Create a text file ‘client’ on your Desktop and save the Client Code in that file.